September 16, 2007 Issue

 Physics at Home

 You can build your own "vortex generator" with just a few simple, household materials.
-The Rochester Museum and Science Center's Science Experiment of the Week: Air Cannon shows how to build an air cannon from a plastic bottle, clip wrap, and rubber bands--just be sure to have an adult working with you.
-There are even experiments that you can do with your new cannon.
+The PBS' Air Cannon shows how to build an air cannon from a plastic bag, bucket, and rubber bands--just be sure to have an adult working with you.
+There is even a poll so that you can report your results and compare them with what others found.

 Search/Browse